akurasy/fastapi-deployment/README.md

 terraform apply --auto-approve
 ```

 The terraform apply command creates a VPC, a Route Table, a NAT Gateway, Load Balancer, Security Group, ECR Repository, ECS Cluster and other object of the ECS cluster like task definition.
-These resources a created when this pipeline is trigerred.
+These resources are created when this pipeline is trigerred.

 # STEP 2 APPLICATION DEPLOYMENT (Build and Deploy Docker Image)